How to Survive Caring for Dementia

 When we deal with children, repetition and constant reminders help them learn.
 Memory-joggers, quizzes and explanations are effective.
 They are able to retain information, retrace their thought process and recall information.
 Those suffering from dementia do not process the same way.
 Reminders are ineffective as the disease progresses.
 They are losing their ability to remember and therefore using a similar approach we would as with children can lead to an increase in anxiety, feeling inept, frustration and depression.
 As a caregiver for someone with dementia, your role is not of a teacher but one of a mood creator.

 The one thing I have noticed over my years as a caregiver is that my mood often dictates the direction the caregiving will go.
 When I walk into a room enthusiastically, happy to see my loved one, big smiles and heartfelt happiness, the response I get is often the same – even if it doesn’t start off that way, the behaviour quickly changes and the atmosphere becomes more positive.
 I assume the role of a mood creator.
 Walking into a room with concerns, stress, agitation, will lead the person with dementia in the same direction.
 They are not knowledge sponges but mood sponges.

-Managing your mood and expectations are our responsibilities.
+If you’re not sure if your loved one is actually declining, you can always try these tests at home.
+Being aware and emotionally prepared is undoubtedly one if not the best tool in your box to manage the overall situation.
+Managing mood and expectations is ultimately our responsibility.
 Look for something fun, beautiful, joyous when walking into a room with someone with dementia.
-A big smile and a hello will lighten up the atmosphere and make caring a more pleasant experience for all.
+A big smile and a hello will lighten up the atmosphere and ultimately lead to a caring and pleasant experience for all.